Dianshan Lake

 Dianshan Lake (淀山湖 (澱山湖, Diànshān Hú)) is a freshwater lake west of Zhujiajiao, Qingpu District, in Shanghai, China.
 Measuring 62 km2, it is the largest freshwater lake in Shanghai and the upstream of the Huangpu River.

-The Shanghai Water Sports Centre was supposed to be the venue for the 2021 World Rowing Championships, but was cancelled due to COVID-19 pandemic.
+The Shanghai Water Sports Centre was supposed to be the venue for the 2021 World Rowing Championships, but the event was cancelled due to COVID-19 pandemic.
+It is due to be the venue for the World Rowing Championships in September 2025.

 Transportation

 Oriental Land station of Shanghai's Line 17 serves the eastern side of the lake.
 A number of public transport buses and taxis are available.